-This article talks about the Image module, in the modules panel.
+This article describes the Image module found in the Modules panel.

 Dimensions and Positioning